gregorhunter/zbg/README.md

 one. a mac or a linux computer. a raspberry pi will do. no windows support just yet.

-two. if you've never used a command line before, well now is the perfect time to learn. go [here](https://www.learnenough.com/command-line-tutorial)
+two. you need to know how to use the terminal on your laptop. if you've never used a command line before, now is the perfect time to learn. go [here](https://www.learnenough.com/command-line-tutorial)

-### usage
+### installation

 here's what to do: